 Despite all of these problems, we loved the experiences we did manage to have.
 Showering on a deck overlooking the Serengeti, watching Lion’s scratch themselves on our truck in Ngorongoro Crater, and walking the old streets of Zanzibar are just some of the highlights.
 However, this experience did make me realize the most important aspect of a proper tour company, which is the organization of it all.
 I came up with an analogy, which I really like.

 “Think of a tour like a gemstone necklace.
 All of the little gemstones are the actual experiences.
 The thread is the tour company.
 The thread keeps the gemstones together in a pretty, organized fashion.
 When the necklace is broken, the gemstones are all over the place.
-Individually, the gemstones are still pretty, but can’t be fully appreciated when they’re all over the place.”
+Individually, the gemstones are still pretty, but can’t be fully appreciated when they’re all over the place.” – Matt Bailey.

 Our necklace was broken.

 I hope you liked this story.
-It took me a while to write it because there was so many pieces to the story and I didn’t know how to frame it into one single blog post.
+It took me a while to write it because there were so many pieces to the story and I didn’t know how to frame it into one single blog post.
 I hope this sufficed.

-The good news is that having experienced this, I did find some very reputable safari companies in Tanzania.
+The good news is, is that having experienced this, I did find some very reputable African safari companies in Tanzania.
 If you’re interested in a safari and want to go with a small family-owned operation, send me an email to matt (at) livelimitless (dot) net and I’ll help you find a good one.